brjathu/PHALP/README.md

 ## Testing

-Once the posetrack dataset is downloaded at "_DATA/posetrack/posetrack_data/", run the following command to run our tracker on all validation videos.
+Once the posetrack dataset is downloaded at "_DATA/posetrack/posetrack_data/", run the following command to run our tracker on all videos on the supported datasets.
+This will run MaskRCNN, HMAR to create embeddings and run PHALP on these prepossessed data.

-`python demo.py --track_dataset posetrack`
+`python test_datasets.py --track_dataset posetrack`

+However, you only need to run MaskRCNN and HMAR once, after that you can simply run `./scripts/_PHALP.sh`.

 ## Evaluation